Stepan98/evm-functions-template/README.md

 - **Multiple Integration Approaches**: Switchboard Functions support multiple programming languages and approaches for function creation, including Typescript, Javascript, and Rust.
 This accommodates a wide range of developer preferences and skill levels.

+## Deployments

+You can find the latest deployments of the Switchboard Contract, Queues (subnets that functions live on), and Switchboard Push Function addresses [in the core-sdk repo network configs](https://github.com/switchboard-xyz/core-sdk/tree/main/javascript/common/src/networks).

 ## Creating Switchboard Functions

 ### 1. Typescript